NSHipster/articles/2019-07-08-caemitterlayer.md

 For brevity,
-we're skipping over how we build shape paths or render emoji characters as images, but there's some good stuff there, too.
+we're skipping over how we build shape paths or render emoji characters as images, but there's some good stuff about `UIGraphicsImageRenderer` in there, too.

 <details>